juntyr/compression-safeguards/docs/index.md

 This package currently implements the following [safeguards][numcodecs_safeguards.Safeguards]:

+- [`zero`][numcodecs_safeguards.safeguards.elementwise.zero.ZeroIsZeroSafeguard] (zero/constant preserving):

+    Values that are zero in the input are guaranteed to also be *exactly* zero in the decompressed output.
+This safeguard can also be used to enforce that another constant value is bitwise preserved, e.g. a missing value constant or a semantic "zero" value that is represented as a non-zero number.

 - [`abs`][numcodecs_safeguards.safeguards.elementwise.abs.AbsoluteErrorBoundSafeguard] (absolute error bound):

     The absolute elementwise error is guaranteed to be less than or equal to the provided bound.
 In cases where the arithmetic evaluation of the error bound not well-defined, e.g. for infinite or NaN values, producing the exact same bitpattern is defined to satisfy the error bound.